PRIVATE CONTRACTORS AT ONSHORE AND OFFSHORE PROCESSING CENTRES

 Between May 2018 and October 2019, Paladin was fined 5,484 times with penalties upwards of $5.8 million for performance failures.
 In 2019, substantial evidence of some staff abusing detainees, including children, came to light.
 Over 70 detainees also reported suicide attempts or incidents of self-harm.

-The regional processing centre in Manus Island was demobilised due to pressure from the PNG government.
-The Auditor-General criticised the DHA for its management of what had become a $532 million contract with Paladin
+The regional processing centre in Manus Island was officially closed in October 2017.
+The Auditor-General criticised the DHA for its management of what had become a $532 million contract with Paladin.

 Government reports